garciadelcastillo/-dashed-lines-for-processing-/README.md

 ## Features
 Dashed Lines for Processing provides a **Processing-like API** to draw the same basic or complex shapes you would natively, but with **dashed strokes**.
-It computes stroke segments based on your `pattern` choice, and adapts the drawing to a best-fit situation.
-This is specially useful for animation:
+It computes stroke segments based on your `pattern` choice, and adapts the drawing to a best-fit solution.
+This is specially useful for example for animations:

 ```java
 dash.pattern(20, 10);